46elks/46elks-getting-started/.github/ISSUE_TEMPLATE/support---help.md

 ---
 name: Support / Help
-about: Points to the official support channels.
+about: If you're looking for help

 ---